AF-Github1/WebotsWorkshop/README.md

-          E-PUCK SPECIFICS
+          **E-PUCK SPECIFICS**

 For the sake of this demonstration the GCtronic's e-puck will be used.
-One thing that will mentioned a few times over this document is the Webots documentation that can specify certain aspects of Webots and it's robots at a much greater detail than one could ever do here.
+One thing that will mentioned a few times over this document is the Webots documentation that can specify certain aspects of Webots and its robots at a much greater detail than one could ever do here.
 As such any explanation on how a robot works will be supported with a link to the relevant documentation

 [https://cyberbotics.com/doc/guide/epuck
 ](https://cyberbotics.com/doc/guide/epuck)

 This particular pages includes the default parts for the e-puck, their names, and where they are located on the robot.
 For example, it will show where the camera is positioned and what string you should use in your code to call the camera.
 The same for any other part of the robot like its LEDS, its sensors and a slew of other technical details.

-At any time, if you have any doubts on how a specific part of the robot works, consult the documentation.
+At any time when you are fiddling around in Webots, if you have any doubts on how a specific part of the robot works, consult the documentation.

-This part of the documentation links to the specification of the e-puck.
-It includes where the part

-showing engineering doc might be a bit much, but explain what it is, as it explains where parts are located

           CAMERA SPECIFICS